Why Is it Important to Choose a Pediatric Research Hospital With Access to Clinical Trials?

 While most oncology treatments currently prescribed for children have first been approved in adults, many cancer drugs have not yet been tested on children.

-Not only do many cancers present very differently in children than they do in adults, medications and treatments also affect children differently than they affect adults, and children differ by age in how they react to treatment.
+Not only do many cancers present very differently in children than they do in adults, but medications and treatments also affect children differently than they affect adults.
+Children also react to treatments differently depending on their age.

 “Getting more pediatric patients with cancer involved in clinical trials is an essential step to developing better cancer therapies that are both safe and effective,” says Deepa Bhojwani, MD, Director, Leukemia and Lymphoma Program at CHLA.
-“Our research is informed by the needs of our patients, and what we learn from our patients day-by-day helps guide the work we do in the lab.
+“Our research is informed by the needs of our patients, and what we learn from our patients' day-to-day helps guide the work we do in the lab.
 Working at a pediatric research hospital makes this productive relationship between observation, learning, and innovation possible and can result in real advancements.
-We want to find better therapies that work for our patients--as well as effective therapies approved for patients more quickly.
+We want to find better therapies that work for our patients, and get effective therapies approved more quickly.
 Conducting clinical trials at a pediatric hospital enables us to keep improving patient outcomes in these often rare and difficult cancers.”

 What differentiates children’s hospitals that conduct research?

-- When children’s hospitals also conduct research, medical teams of physicians and scientists with specialized research and clinical backgrounds can collaborate on taking ideas from discovery in the laboratory to the bedside to develop promising new treatments for their patients.
+- Medical teams of physicians and scientists with specialized research and clinical backgrounds can take ideas from discovery in the laboratory to the bedside, offering promising new treatments for their patients.

 Why participate in a clinical trial?

 “Clinical trials are not only for patients who do not respond to standard treatment, or who have rare cancers,” says Dr. Bhojwani.
 “The majority of our patients are enrolled at the time of new diagnosis.
-For frontline therapy, participation could be beneficial for access to new cutting-edge treatments that could be potentially more effective than standard therapies.”
+For frontline therapy, participation could be beneficial for access to new cutting-edge treatments that could be potentially more effective and with fewer side effects than standard therapies.”

-Pediatric research hospitals and academic medical centers can match children with rare cancers to National Institutes of Health-sponsored clinical trials around the country.
+Pediatric research hospitals and academic medical centers can match children with rare diseases, including cancer, to National Institutes of Health-sponsored clinical trials around the country.
 By participating in a clinical trial, patients can also contribute to advancing medical science and the development of new therapies that can benefit others.

 What makes CHLA a top site for pediatric clinical trials?

-Children’s Hospital Los Angeles offers expert care grounded in years of research in pediatric cancers and blood disorders.
+Children’s Hospital Los Angeles offers expert care grounded in years of research in pediatric care.
 The goal of our research is to give our young patients a better chance of survival and improved quality of life during and after treatment.
 We stand out among research hospitals because:

-- CHLA has among the most pediatric clinical trials available in California with over 1,600 ongoing research studies, including 350 clinical trials in hematology, transplant, and oncology in 2023.
+- CHLA is a leader in conducting pediatric clinical trials available in California, with over 2,000 ongoing clinical research studies, including 597 active clinical trials in 2024.

-- CHLA is the only pediatric research hospital in the United States that leads three research networks and is a principal member of 13 national and international clinical trial consortia.
+- CHLA is the only pediatric research hospital in the United States that leads two multicenter research networks—(New Approaches to Neuroblastoma Therapy (NANT) and Therapeutic Advances in Childhood Leukemia and Lymphoma (TACL)—and is a principal member of multiple national and international clinical trial consortia.

-- CHLA is among the top 10 pediatric medical centers in the nation receiving funding from the National Institutes of Health.
+- CHLA ranks consistently among the nation's top 10 pediatric medical centers, receiving $167.9 million in total research funding—of which $51.4 million is from the National Institutes of Health.

 - CHLA serves a highly diverse patient population.
-This matters, as conducting clinical trials in people with a variety of genetic backgrounds can help the development of personalized therapies that work for a wider range of patients.
+This matters, as conducting clinical trials in people with various genetic backgrounds can help the development of personalized therapies that work for a wider range of patients.